LacunaLab/HOWTO/README.md

 # Prerequisites

-You will need to use a terminal and have the following installed:
+Using a terminal, you must have the following installed:

 ```
 PREREQS